 This committee met two times in 2003.
 The Governance and Directors Nominating Committee exercises general oversight with respect to the governance of the Board as well as corporate governance matters involving us and our directors and executive officers.
-It also is responsible for periodically leading reviews and evaluations of the performance, size and responsibilities of the Board and its committees and makes recommendations for proposed changes as a result of these reviews.
+It also is responsible for periodically leading reviews and evaluations of the performance, size and responsibilities of the Board and its committees, and oversees succession planning for our senior management (including our Chief Executive Officer).

 The Governance and Directors Nominating Committee also identifies and recommends director nominees.
 In assessing candidates, whether recommended by the committee or shareholders, the committee considers an individual's professional knowledge, business, financial and management expertise, industry knowledge and entrepreneurial background and experience.
-The
+The committee also considers diversity, applicable independence requirements and the current composition of the Board.